Lil Wayne, Neiman Marcus Push New Young Money Merch Joint Venture Forward

-After releasing a new album and a merchandise capsule in December 2017, Lil Wayne announced on February 10 he will also be collaborating with retailer Neiman Marcus to release new Young Money Merch.
+After releasing a new album and a merchandise capsule in December 2017, Lil Wayne announced on February 10 that he will also be collaborating with retailer Neiman Marcus to release new Young Money Merch.

 According to Lil Wayne’s Twitter account, he is excited to move forward with the Young Money Merch and Neiman Marcus deal, but details or previews of the actual exclusive merchandise are sparse.